cs342-gaitmate/assignment_4/README.md

 ## Features

 ### Onboarding
-When first downloading the app the user is taken through an onboarding process.
+When first downloading the app, the user is taken through an onboarding process.
 Login via Apple, Google or Email and password is supported.

 ### Informed Consent
-The app includes a visual consent template explaining the details of the research study and obtaina a signature at the end.
+The app includes a visual consent template explaining the details of the research study with a signature screen.

 ### Onboarding Survey
-At first usage the app collects general demographic and health-related data from the study participant.
+On first use, the app collects general demographic and health-related data from the study participant.

 ### Gait Task
 The gait task is a modified version of the ResearchKit Active Task called Gait and Balance.
-It records the user's gait data, stores it on Google Firebase and sends it to PyTorch for analysis of potential future risk of falls using a pretrained machine learning model.
+It records the user's gait data, stores it in Google Firebase, and sends it to our gait identification model for fall risk analysis.

 ### Report a Fall
 The Report a Fall feature is a weekly survey asking the study participant if they fell in the last week.
 A ResearchKit survey is used for the digital questionnaire.
-The data is store in Firebase.
+The data is stored in Firebase.

 ### Schedule
-A CareKit schedule is used to display completed and upcoming task to the user.
-The schedule includes the Gait task and Report a Fall.
+A CareKit schedule is used to display completed and upcoming tasks to the user.
+The schedule includes the Gait Task and Report a Fall.

 ### Notifications
-The app reminds the user of the scheduled tasks by sending monthly (Gait task) and weekly (Report a Fall) local push notifications.
+The app reminds the user of the scheduled tasks by sending monthly (Gait Task) and weekly (Report a Fall) local push notifications.

 ### Contacts
 A contact tab is provided to display the contact information of the participants' physicians at Stanford Health Care.